imuki2004/Topic-Classification-using-LLM/README.md

 # Simple Topic Classification System built on Python

 A command-line tool that uses a language model (LLM) to classify text by a predefined set of **topics**.
-Built with `langchain-together` and `pydantic`, this tool allows for quick and easy topic classification from the command line.
+Built with `langchain-together`, `langchain-core` and `pydantic`, this tool allows for quick and easy topic classification from the command line.

 ## Features